Does it ever snow in Mexico?

 • Towards the south of the 23rd parallel, temperatures are fairly constant year-round and vary solely as a function of elevation.

-In Mexico, it actually snows in 12 out of the 32 states almost every year, including most of the northern states and the high lands, especially at heights and volcanoes of hills above 3,000 meters above sea level, where snow can be up to 25 cm.
+It snows in 12 of the 32 states almost every year.
+Mostly in the northern states and the highlands, especially at elevations and hill volcanoes above 3,000 m above sea level, where snow can reach up to 25 cm.

 When does it snow in Mexico?